xinmingyao/tiger/README.md

 welcome to Tiger db
 =====
 -----
-Tiger db is a distributed,high avialable,high performance NoSQL data storage,
+Tiger db is a distributed,high avialable,high performance NoSQL data storage system,
 * strong consistency
 * use redis or memcached protocol(only crud api)
 * embeded leveldb as log engine
 * embeded leveldb and redis as backend storage
 * use zab protocol synchronize data between instance wher to find more
 -----------
    *[architectrue](http://)